 Inclusive education is founded in the Education Act 1989, which says: “people who have special education needs (whether because of disability or otherwise) have the same rights to enrol and receive education at state schools as people who do not”.

-New Zealand schools also have binding obligations under the New Zealand Disability Strategy and United Nations Convention on the Rights of Persons with Disabilities to include and provide a quality education for all learners.
+New Zealand schools also have binding obligations under the New Zealand Disability Strategy (external link) and United Nations Convention on the Rights of Persons with Disabilities (external link) to include and provide a quality education for all learners.